2026 Los Angeles County Board of Supervisors election

-The 2026 Los Angeles County Board of Supervisors election is scheduled to be held on November 3, 2026, in Los Angeles County, California, with a nonpartisan blanket primary election being held on June 2.
-Two of the five seats on the board will be up for election in four-year terms.
+The 2026 Los Angeles County Board of Supervisors election took place on June 2, 2026, in Los Angeles County, California.
+Two of the five seats on the board were up for election in four-year terms.
 Municipal elections in California are officially nonpartisan; candidates' party affiliations do not appear on the ballot.

+Incumbent supervisor Lindsey Horvath won re-election and María Elena Durazo also won in an outright, negating the need for a runoff.
+This was the second consecutive election cycle without a second round of voting.

 District 1

 The first supervisorial district contains Downtown, Northeast Los Angeles and Eastside Los Angeles, parts of the San Gabriel Valley, and the eastern Pomona Valley.
 It includes the cities of Montebello, Pomona, West Covina, El Monte and Alhambra.
-Incumbent supervisor Hilda Solis is term-limited and ineligible to run for re-election.
+Incumbent supervisor Hilda Solis was term-limited and ineligible to run for re-election.